Zacaria/learn-react/README.md

 ### Presentation

-`npm run reveal` : opens a tab in the browser with a reveal. sourced by Presentation.md
+`npm start` : opens a tab in the browser with a reveal. sourced by Presentation.md

 # TODOS